Explore Car Insurance

 1. Receiving the outcome of your claim

-If you’ve found yourself in a situation where you’ve made a claim following a car accident and were declined – even if partially – by your insurance company, you’ll be provided with correspondence from your insurer explaining why your claim was rejected and why you’re not receiving any or only a partial payment.
+If your car accident claim was declined in full or partially by your insurance company, they will be required to provide you with correspondence from your insurer explaining why your claim was rejected and why you’re not receiving any or only a partial payment.

 2. Double check your policy